microtrain/bootcamp/04-HTML/01-HTML.md

 cd /var/www/
 ```

-1. From Atom's navigation pane add the path named _public/index.html_ to the  project.
+1. From the VCS explorer add the path named _public/index.html_ to the  project.
 1. Open a browser and navigate to [http://localhost/example.com/public/index.html](http://localhost/example.com/public/index.html) (At this point you will see a blank page).
 1. Now open the file and paste the above mark markup into the file.
 1. Change the title element to ```<title>Hello World</title>```